susannvorberg/phd_thesis/index.md

 So far, the heuristics haven proven robust and resisted efforts to replace them.

 This work presents two different approaches for improving contact prediction methods.
-Instead of inferring the evolutionary couplings by maximizing the pseudo-likelihood, a new approach was developed that maximizes the full likelihood by an approximation to its gradient.
+Instead of inferring the evolutionary couplings by maximizing the pseudo-likelihood of the statistical model for protein sequence families, a new approach was developed that maximizes the full likelihood by an approximation to its gradient.
-It achieved minor improvements in precision for protein families with low numbers of sequences.
+This approach achieved minor improvements in precision for protein families with low numbers of sequences compared to the popular pseudo-likelihood method.
-Secondly, a principled Bayesian framework has been developed that provides posterior probability estimates for residue-residue contacts instead of heuristic contact scores.
+Secondly, a principled Bayesian framework has been developed that provides posterior probability estimates for residue-residue contacts and eradicates the use of heuristics
 The full information contained in the underlying statistical model is exploited by explicitely modelling the amino acid preferences in the coevolutionary coupling signal while at the same time accounting for the uncertainty in the data.
-Unexpectedly, the comprehensive modelling effort did not carry over to improved precision of the top ranked predictions.
+Eventhough, the posterior probabilities do not directly translate into more precise predictions than conventional methods, the Bayesian framework offers a statistically clean and theoretically solid treatment for the contact prediction problem with interpretable and transparent results.
-However, the Bayesian framework not only eradicates the use of heuristics and provides a statistically clean method for predicting contacts, but also offers the possibility for further extensions, such as deriving estimates of the probability distributions of the distances between residue pairs.
+Moreover, it represents a convenient starting point for further developments, such as deriving estimates of the probability distributions of the distances between residue pairs.